floooh/floooh.github.io/_posts/2017-07-01-oryol-system-design.md

 It is interesting that most Oryol modules
 *don't* need such object management though.
-For instance among the Core Oryol modules, only the Gfx module needs to manage objects (meshes, textures, etc..), all other modules don't.
+For instance among the Core Oryol modules, only the Gfx module needs to manage objects, all other modules don't.
 This is mostly a side-effect of trying to design interfaces that look more like C libraries, and not "OOP frameworks".

-If an Oryol module needs to create objects under control of the application code, it will completely handle the actual creation and destruction **internally**, and it will always be the sole owner of the object.
+If an Oryol module needs to create objects under control of the application code, it will completely handle the actual creation and destruction internally, and it will always be the sole owner of the object.
-This means that application code will never call **new**, **make_shared** or similar, instead it will call a creation function on the module interface.
+This means that application code will never call *new*, *make_shared* or similar, instead it will call a creation function on the module interface.